Finite-Sample Risk Approximation and Risk-Consistent Tuning for Generalized Ridge Estimation in Nonlinear Models: Controlling Extreme Realizations: Finite Sample Approximation

 \section{Finite Sample Approximation}

 Unlike linear models, nonlinear likelihood estimators do not admit closed-form expressions, and their finite-sample MSE is generally intractable (see Online Appendix~G for detailed discussion).
 To address this, we develop a finite-sample approximation that yields tractable expressions for the MSE of the generalized ridge estimator.
 We revisit finite-sample approximation approach of MSE for the MLE \citep{rilstone96}, then derive their counterparts for the generalized ridge MLE and compare the two.
+All proofs are collected in Online Appendix C.

 {\bf Notation.} For notational simplicity, we write $f({\bm \theta}) = f({\bm Z}_i; {\bm \theta})$ whenever the dependence on the observation ${\bm Z}_i$ is clear from context.
 Write the score as $ {\bm S}({\bm \theta}) = {\bm S}({\bm Z}_{i}; {\bm \theta}) = \partial \log f({\bm Z}_i;{\bm \theta})/\partial{\bm \theta} $ and the Hessian as $ H_1({\bm \theta}) = H_1({\bm Z}_{i}; {\bm \theta}) = \partial {\bm S}({\bm \theta})/\partial{\bm \theta} $.
 Let $ H_{2}({\bm \theta}) = H_2({\bm Z}_{i}; {\bm \theta}) $ denote the $p \times p^{2}$ matrix obtained by differentiating $H_{1}({\bm \theta})$ elementwise with respect to the $1 \times p$ vector ${\bm \theta}'$; that is, the $j$th element in the $l$th row of $H_{2}({\bm \theta})$ is the derivative of the $j$th element in the $l$th row of $H_{1}({\bm \theta})$ with respect to ${\bm \theta}'$.
 Similarly, define $H_{3}({\bm \theta})$ as the $p \times p^{3}$ matrix obtained by differentiating $H_{2}({\bm \theta})$ elementwise with respect to ${\bm \theta}'$.
 Evaluate at ${\bm \theta}_0$ by writing ${\bm S}= {\bm S}({\bm \theta}_0)$, $H_j=H_j({\bm \theta}_0)$ for $j=1,2,3$.
 Define $Q=\{E(H_1)\}^{-1}$ and $Q_\lambda=\{E(H_1)-2\lambda{\it \Lambda}'{\it \Lambda}\}^{-1}$.
 We measure MSE by the matrix $\mse(\tmle) = E\{(\tmle - \true)(\tmle - \true)'\}$.
 Throughout the paper, ``MSE'' refers to this matrix-valued quantity, and risk is defined as its trace.
 We also define the scalar risk as its trace: $ R(\lambda) = \tr (\mse(\tmle)). $ The Frobenius norm is $\|\cdot\|$.
 Throughout, we use the notation $A>0$ to indicate that the symmetric matrix $A$ is positive definite.